Fong Ma Po

 Fong Ma Po (放馬莆 (place for grazing horses)) is a village in Lam Tsuen, Tai Po District, Hong Kong.

-Fong Ma Po is a Punti village, where a Tin Hau Temple and the Lam Tsuen wishing trees are located.
+Fong Ma Po is a Punti village, where a Tin Hau Temple, the Lam Tsuen wishing trees and the former Lam Tsuen Public School are located.

-Administration
+Recognised status

-Fong Ma Po is a recognized village under the New Territories Small House Policy.
+Fong Ma Po is a recognised village under the New Territories Small House Policy.

+History

+At the time of the 1911 census, the population of Fong Ma Po was 32.
+The number of males was 17.